How to Cleanse

 Skin

 The skin and the outer layer of the body are considered your first defence against outside influences.
 They also play a role in detoxification.
-You can use the cleansing power of the skin by increasing the amount you sweat.
+You can use the skin’s cleansing power by increasing the amount you sweat.

-Using a sauna, doing hot yoga, dancing, or exercising enough to break a sweat helps the body release unwanted contaminants in the tissues.
+Using a sauna, practicing hot yoga, dancing, or exercising enough to break a sweat helps the body release unwanted contaminants from tissues.

 During your cleanse, use dry skin brushing to revitalize the skin, blood, and lymph fluid.
 This will also slough any dead skin cells off that may be blocking full detox.
 Use a loofah on dry skin, starting at the feet.
 Use small circular and sweeping motions, always moving towards the heart.
 Add some extra clockwise circles around the abdomen to activate the digestive system.